quangis/transforge/docs/manual.md

     >>> (Ord ** Obj).apply(Obj)
     Type mismatch.

+### Transformation operators

 We will revisit types at a later point.
-For now, we know enough to be able to make our first transformation language, called `sl`, containing the operators `minimum` and `distance`.
-We already mentioned that a `distance` operator would maybe take two objects and output a value.[^2] The `minimum` operator could take a set of objects, along with a transformation that associates an object with an ordinal value, and outputs the smallest object.
-Transformation operators are declared using the `Operator` class, so we would end up with:
+For now, we know enough to be able to create our first simple transformation language, containing the operators `minimum` and `distance`.
+We already mentioned that a `distance` operator would perhaps take two objects and output a value.[^2] The accompanying `minimum` operator might take a set of objects, along with a transformation that associates an object with an ordinal value, and outputs the smallest object.
+Using the `Operator` class to declare transformation operators, we would end up with:

     >>> distance = ct.Operator(type=Obj ** Obj ** Ord)
     >>> minimum = ct.Operator(type=(Obj ** Ord) ** C(Obj) ** Obj)